hyperledger-archives/composer/packages/composer-website/jekylldocs/reference/cto_language.md

 }
 ```

-### Declarations of Assets, Participants, Transactions
+### Declarations of Assets, Events, Participants, Transactions

 Assets, Participants and Transactions are class definitions.
-The
-concepts of Asset, Participant and Transaction may be considered to be different
-stereotypes of the class type.
+The concepts of Asset, Participant and Transaction may be considered to be different stereotypes of the class type.

 A class in {{site.data.conrefs.composer_full}} is referred to as a Resource Definition.
-Therefore an
-Asset (instance) has-an Asset Definition.
+Therefore an Asset (instance) has-an Asset Definition.

 A resource definition has the following properties: